 Nazism was one of three radical ideologies to appear in Europe in the wake of World War I. Fascism, often dubbed the ‘older brother’ of Nazism, first appeared in Italy during World War I. Devised largely by Benito Mussolini, fascism rejected socialism and democracy in favour of an authoritarian political and economic system, dominated by a single leader.
 Soviet socialism, a left-wing ideology with elements of totalitarianism, emerged after the 1917 Bolshevik revolution in Russia.
 Nazism had some similarities to both, particularly fascism – but it was also a distinctly national phenomenon, derived from ideas, events and conditions that were peculiar to Germany.
 Nazi ideology was developed by hardline nationalists whose only interest was the future of Germany and German-speaking Aryan people.
 The Nazis had no interest in starting an international movement, exporting their ideas to other countries or changing the world outside mainland Europe.
 Their chief concern was the restoration of German economic and military supremacy.

 The two cornerstone documents of Nazi ideology were the NSDAP’s 25 Points (1920) and Hitler’s autobiography, Mein Kampf (1924).
 Nazi ideas were also outlined or discussed, albeit briefly, in many of Hitler’s speeches.
-But none of these sources were constitutional in nature, nor did they offer much in the way of details or specifics about how Nazi ideas should work in practice.
+But none of these sources was constitutional in nature, nor did they offer much in the way of details or specifics about how Nazi ideas should work in practice.
 Hitler seemed to prefer that expressions of Nazi ideology were short, simple and broadly framed.
-At several times in the 1920s Hitler resisted proposals to expand or re-draft the party’s 25 Points, declaring them to be “inviolable”.
+At several times in the 1920s, Hitler resisted proposals to expand or re-draft the party’s 25 Points, declaring them to be “inviolable”.
 This was probably a deliberate strategy: because Nazi ideology was only ever outlined vaguely or in general terms, Hitler was free to interpret or re-invent it as he saw fit.
 Yet despite this fluidity Nazi had some core tenets that did not change: